NeoPhi/amazing/README.md

 ## Central server

-The central server maintains the list of maze generators and solvers and coordinates sending a generate maze to a solver and displaying the solution.
+The central server maintains the list of maze generators and solvers and coordinates sending a generated maze to a solver and displaying the solution.

 ```
 npm install